in28minutes/java-cheat-sheet/README.md

 }
 ```
 ### While Loop
 - A loop is used to run same code again and again.
-LetÕs look at an example of while loop.
+Let's look at an example of while loop.

 #### While loop Example 1
 While is used when it is not clear how many times loop has to be executed.